 Custom Segment Options

-MailChimp's segmentation tool allows you to build your own e-commerce segments with a variety of criteria.
+MailChimp's segmentation tool helps you build your own e-commerce segments with a variety of criteria.

 Total Number of Orders